 According to the 2017 Idaho Nursing Overview from the Idaho Department of Labor, employment in the healthcare industry is projected to grow at 2 percent annually, which is more than three times faster than the national growth rate.

-However, according to the American Association of Medical Colleges, as of 2019, Idaho ranks an abysmal 49th in the country when it comes to the ratio of physician to patients.
+However, according to the American Association of Medical Colleges, as of 2019, Idaho ranks an abysmal 49th in the country when it comes to the ratio of physicians to patients.
 And it’s no surprise, considering that the majority of the state is rural.
-Some of the highest physician shortages are in the counties of Owyhee, Payette, and Canyon.
+Some of the highest physician shortages in the nation are found in historically underserved rural areas, and that’s a phenomenon felt very acutely here in Idaho, especially in counties like Owyhee, Payette, and Canyon.

 Fortunately, advanced practice professional nurses (APPNs) can fill the void caused by a lack of physicians throughout the state.
-And while the MSN currently meets the minimum requirements for APPN licensure, more RNs in Idaho are pursuing the Doctor of Nursing Practice (DNP) to gain access to more advancement opportunities, not just in clinical practice but also in leadership positions.
-As the highest clinical degree available in the nursing field, the DNP is the gateway to outstanding professional opportunities in the advanced clinical, administrative, and education nursing fields.
+And while the MSN currently meets the minimum requirements for APPN licensure, more RNs in Idaho are pursuing the Doctor of Nursing Practice (DNP) as a way to gain access to more advancement opportunities, not just in clinical practice but also in leadership positions outside of direct patient care.
+As the highest practice-focused degree available in the nursing field, the DNP is the gateway to outstanding professional opportunities in the areas of advanced clinical practice, administration, and education.

 Earning a Doctor of Nursing Practice (DNP) in Idaho